 PGE's obligation to sell electricity to retail customers generally represents a single performance obligation representing a series of distinct services that are substantially the same and have the same pattern of transfer to the customer that is satisfied over time as customers simultaneously receive and consume the benefits provided.
-The Company applies the invoice method to measure its progress towards satisfactorily completing its performance obligations.
+PGE applies the invoice method to measure its progress towards satisfactorily completing its performance obligations.

 Pursuant to regulation by the OPUC, PGE is mandated to maintain several tariff schedules to collect funds from customers for programs that benefit the general public, such as conservation, low-income housing, energy efficiency, renewable energy programs, and privilege taxes.
-For such programs, the Company generally collects the funds and remits the amounts to third party agencies that administer the programs.
-In these arrangements, PGE is considered to be an agent, as the Company's performance obligation is to facilitate a transaction between customers and the administrators of these programs.
-Therefore, such amounts are presented on a net basis within Revenues, net on the condensed consolidated statements of income.
+For such programs, PGE generally collects the funds and remits the amounts to third party agencies that administer the programs.
+In these arrangements, PGE is considered to be an agent, as PGE's performance obligation is to facilitate a transaction between customers and the administrators of these programs.
+Therefore, such amounts are presented on a net basis and do not appear in Revenues, net within the condensed consolidated statements of income.